GameDevLabs/GameDevLab/documentation/lab1/readme-lab-1.md

 The main source of 3D content is Yegor Grybenko (team member) that will make models.
 As a source of audio content we will use the same asset store.

+**We considered the following genres in the course of the work:**
+- turn-based strategies
+- simulators
+- real-time
+- strategies
+- shooters
+- RPGs